DomiKamu/OhmerPrems/README.md

 [Please click here to read the **FranKe User's Manual**](docs/modules/FranKe/Manual.md) (this manual remains under construction)

-Developed for OhmerPrems member (since 2019), needs for his specific projects, FranKe is a **16-step 8-track 64-pattern analog step-sequencer**, who are using versatile tracks: a track can have one role (from possible three): as melodic track, who are using quantized notes/octaves/accidentals, as modulation track (CV OUT track) to offering voltages (-10V to +10V range, 0.01V steeping, or random into same voltages range) for sequenced modulations, or a 16-bit Turing Machine track, useful for generative/random patches!
+Developed for OhmerPrems member (since 2019), needs for his specific projects, FranKe is a **16-step 8-track 64-pattern analog step-sequencer**, who are using versatile tracks: a track can have one role (from possible three, can be changed anytime you'll want):
+- as melodic track, who are using quantized notes, octaves, accidentals, and velocities.
+- as modulation track (CV OUT track) to offering voltages (-10V to +10V range, 0.01V steeping, or random inside same voltage range) for sequenced modulations.
+- as 16-bit Turing Machine track, useful for generative/random patches!
+(Turing Machine states are always saved and recalled).

 Following animation is showing **all eight models** (GUI themes) of _FranKe_ module:

 ![](docs/modules/FranKe/_img/AnimFranKeModelsV2.gif)

-:information_source: _FranKe_ module now is available as stable release (v2.6.9), all track roles and features are fully operational and tested on all platforms.
-However, file operations (Open/Save either for sequencer, simple pattern, and simple track), and some track & pattern operations (such copy, move, initialize, randomize) still under development and planned for future/next release (will be **v2.6.11**).
-Also, prior to resume 6OP-DX development, next milestone is to complete the FranKe User's Manual (also, YouTube videos are under consideration).
+:information_source: _FranKe_ module now is available as part of stable release (v2.6.9) of OhmerPrems plugin, all track roles and features are fully operational and tested on all platforms.
+However, file operations (Open/Save either for full sequencer, simple pattern, and simple track), and some track & pattern operations (such copy, move, initialize, randomize) still under development, and planned for next release (will be **v2.6.11**).
+Also, prior to resume 6OP-DX development, next milestone about _FranKe_ module is to complete its User's Manual (also, YouTube videos are under consideration, as complement).

 ----
 ## **Work-in-Progress (postponed for weeks) module: 6OP-DX** (No sound to outputs at the moment!)

 ![](docs/modules/6OP-DX/_img/6OP-DX_Cobalt_Presentation.png)

-6OP-DX module will be  included from next plugin version (will be **v2.6.11**), provided but as "hidden" module (from plugin.json) by current OhmerPrems v2.6.9 stable release.
+6OP-DX module will be included from next plugin version (will be **v2.6.11**), provided but as "hidden" module (from _plugin.json_ file) by current OhmerPrems v2.6.9 stable release!

 ----